 UPnP (Universal Plug-and-Play) is yet another advanced feature offered by your Belkin Router.
 It is a technology that offers seamless operation of voice messaging, video messaging, games, and other applications that are UPnP-compliant.
 Some applications require the Router's firewall to be configured in a specific way to operate properly.
 This usually requires opening TCP and UDP ports, and in some instances, setting trigger ports.
 An application that is UPnP-compliant has the ability to communicate with the Router, basically "telling" the Router which way it needs the firewall configured.
-The Router ships with the UPnP feature enabled.
+The Router ships with the UPnP feature disabled.
+If you are using any applications that are UPnP-compliant, and wish to take advantage of the UPnP features, you can enable the UPnP feature.
+Simply select "Enable" in the "UPnP Enabling" section of the "Utilities" page.
+Click "Apply Changes" to save the change.

+UPNP Enabling:

-UPNP Enabling: ADVANCED FEATURE!
+ADVANCED FEATURE!
 Allows you to turn the UPNP feature of the Router on or off.
-If you use applications that support UPnP, enabling UPnP will allow these applications to automatically configure the router.
-More Info - UPNP Enable / Disable > □ Enable 2 Disable [insert Upnp.tif]
+If you use applications that support UPNP, enabling UPNP will allow these applications to automatically configure the router.
+More Info

+O Enable 💿 Disable

+- UPNP Enable / Disable >